Say hello to our beautiful textured linen card6

 6. The embossed paper is then wound up again into a new roll before it goes for cutting down into small sheets, packaged up and sent to our creative customers.

 Our linen card lends itself perfectly to being used for wedding stationery or luxury handmade greetings cards.
-The textured effect on the surface is only on one side, allowing for smooth handwriting inside when used as a card blank.
+The textured effect on the surface is only on one side, allowing for smooth handwriting inside when used as card blanks.
 If you would like to see and feel the quality yourself you can order up to 5 different samples of our textured cardstock for just £1, which covers the cost of postage and packing.

 Are you one of our linen lovers, leave a comment and let us know what you make with it and if you have a shop please do share the website or facebook link so we can take a peep.